-Director since Feb.
-2013 Principal occupation: Self-employed management consultant since November 2003 and Principal in Alexander & Friedman, LLC, Laguna Beach, California, a management consultancy practice focusing on business planning, brand strategy and development, communications, process and organizational issues since January 2006.
+Principal occupation: Self-employed management consultant since November 2003 and Principal in Alexander & Friedman, LLC, Laguna Beach, California, a management consultancy practice focusing on business planning, brand strategy and development, communications, process and organizational issues since January 2006.

-36 She formerly served as a director of DCT Industrial Trust, Inc. (2011-2018) and of Tutor Perini Corporation (2008-2016).
+She formerly served as a director of DCT Industrial Trust, Inc. (2011-2018) and of Tutor Perini Corporation (2008-2016).
 Additionally, she is a member of the Board of Trustees, Chapman University, Orange, California.

-Ms. Alexander has an A.B. in Philosophy from Georgetown University and a M.B.A. from Wharton Graduate School at the University of Pennsylvania.
+Ms. Alexander has an A.B. in Philosophy from Georgetown University and an M.B.A. from the Wharton Graduate School at the University of Pennsylvania.